mateus0h/lista-telefonica/README.md

-## Frontend application with Angular.js
+## Frontend aplication with Angular.js